Adolphe Vorderman: Biography

-Vorderman, who was born in The Hague, first travelled to the Dutch East Indies in 1866 as a Naval Medical Officer.
-In 1871 he joined the Civil Health Department, and was stationed at Sumenep on the island of Madura until 1881 when he was transferred to Batavia (now Jakarta).
-From 1890 until his death in Batavia, he served as Chief Inspector of the department.
+Vorderman, who was born in The Hague, first travelled to the Dutch East Indies in 1866 as a naval medical officer.
+In 1871, he joined the Civil Health Department and was stationed at Sumenep on the island of Madura until 1881 when he was transferred to Batavia (now Jakarta).
+From 1890 until his death in Batavia, he served as chief inspector of the department.

 Beriberi study

 In 1883, the Dutch government sent Christiaan Eijkman to the Dutch East Indies (now Indonesia) to try to determine the cause of and find a cure for beriberi.
-He noticed that chickens fed polished rice – which is rice which has had its bran removed – developed a similar paralysis in their legs.
+He noticed that chickens fed polished rice—which is rice which has had its bran removed—developed a similar paralysis in their legs.
 Before he could follow up on this line of enquiry, ill health forced him to return home to the Netherlands.
-Before leaving he asked his friend Adolphe Vorderman, who was Chief Medical Officer, to continue the research on the link between rice and the disease.
+Before leaving he asked his friend Adolphe Vorderman, who was chief medical officer, to continue the research on the link between rice and the disease.

 Vorderman, who had already noted that beriberi occurred a lot in some prisons, but very little in others, decided to conduct a preliminary survey of the type of rice served in a sample of prisons.
 When that initial study seemed to confirm a link, he decided to conduct a complete study of all prisons.

 In 1897, Vorderman visited all of the around 100 prisons on the island of Java.
 He took samples of the prison rice and examined the prison records to determine the number of beriberi cases.
 He kept the real purpose of his visits secret so that word did not get around the Chinese rice suppliers and lead them to change the type of rice they provided.

-Later he conducted blind testing with rice experts to discover the make-up and origin of the rice varieties he found in the prison samples.
+Later, he conducted blind testing with rice experts to discover the make-up and origin of the rice varieties he found in the prison samples.

 Vorderman found that, in the prisons using mostly brown rice, the incidence of beriberi was less than 1 in 10,000.
 In the prisons serving mainly polished white rice, the proportion was 1 in 39.
 In his published report, he concluded that this marked difference could not be explained by any other nutritional or sanitary factor.

 Later, others, including Gerrit Grijns, took over the research which ultimately led to the discovery of vitamins.
-In the case of beriberi, the vitamin that was lost when the bran was removed was thiamin – vitamin B_{1}.
+In the case of beriberi, the vitamin that was lost when the bran was removed was thiamin—vitamin B_{1}.

-In a 2007 episode of the BBC genealogical documentary series Who Do You Think You Are?, Carol Vorderman researched her great-grandfather Adolphe.
-In the episode, the Director of the Eijkman Institute stated his opinion that, had he still been alive at the time, Adolphe Vorderman should have shared the Nobel Prize in Medicine with Eijkman and Sir Frederick Hopkins, who were awarded the prize in 1929 for their vitamin-related work.
+In a 2007 episode of the BBC genealogical documentary series Who Do You Think You Are?, Carol Vorderman researched Adolphe, her great-grandfather.
+In the episode, the director of the Eijkman Institute stated his opinion that, had he still been alive at the time, Adolphe Vorderman should have shared the Nobel Prize in Medicine with Eijkman and Sir Frederick Hopkins, who were awarded the prize in 1929 for their vitamin-related work.